kaktusas2598/Villain/README.md

 ## FIXME/TODOS

- * SpriteFont class - all glyphs are packed to single GL texture for performance and their sizes seem correct, but glyphs themselves are rendering weirdly
  * FreeType class - font rendering works just fine, but it would be better if all glyphs were packed in a single texture before drawing
  * Finish refactoring/porting StateParser class from Vigilant engine!